nmshd/documentation/_posts/2022-06-30-announcing-enmeshed-v2-attributes.md

 toc: true
 ---

-This is one of the blog posts regarding Enmeshed V2.
+This is one of the blog posts regarding enmeshed V2.
 For an overview of all V2 blog posts, please refer to the [V2 announcement blog post]({% post_url 2022-06-27-announcing-enmeshed-v2 %}).

 In this blog post we want to talk about pain points of the V1 Attributes and how we reworked the Attributes to tackle them.

 ## V1 Attributes

-So far, Attributes in Enmeshed have only been name/value pairs for Identities, e.g.:
+So far, Attributes in enmeshed have only been name/value pairs for Identities, e.g.:

 ```json
 {